maadavis/eg_broken/readme.md

 + The stylesheet needs to be hooked up to the page.
 In the head section, add a link to our external stylesheet: it's named style.css and it's located inside the /css folder.
 X

 + One image still needs to be added.
 Inside the article element, there's a figure without an image.
 Add an image element that links to the dodo.jpg file inside the /img folder.
 Don't forget to use the alt attribute!
-X?
+X

 ## In /css/style.css
 + Set the default font on the body to 'Gentium Book Basic' with a fallback to serif, so it will be inherited by the rest of the elements.
 X